telusmikolaj/Shop/README.md

 - Improvement to be done 2

 To do:
--
+- bonus coins system
-- Feature to be added 2
+- searching products by title

 ## Contact
 Created by [@telusmikolaj](https://www.linkedin.com/in/miko%C5%82aj-telus-84aa7122b) - feel free to contact me!